 - Safety-based language vs. Fear-based language

-- How to talk about the pandemic with your children
+- How to talk about the pandemic with your children to ultimately build resilience in young people

 - Empowering words on how you can impact the impact of the pandemic on your children